sabrlang/sabr_old/README.md

 #### Local stack memory allocation
 * `allot` ( u -- addr )
-Allocate *u* bytes from memory pool, and returns a pointer to the allocated memory.
+Reserve *u* bytes from memory pool, and returns a pointer to the reserved memory.
-The allocated memory is freed when the function call is finished.
+The reserved memory is released when the function call is finished.

 #### Memory access
 * `fetch` ( addr -- x )